enwikipedia-acc/compliance/privacy-statement.md

    team**.
 A random password will be automatically emailed to you if your account is created, and you will be able to change it to a password of your choice after you log in for the first time.
 Account Creators do not have access to your password, and you should never share your password with anyone.
-3. **Requesters are required to adhere to the [Wikimedia Cloud Services End User Terms of Use][wmcs-tou-users].**
+3. **All users, including Requesters, are required to adhere to the [Wikimedia Cloud Services End User Terms of Use][wmcs-tou-users].**

 ### From Account Creators
 In order to use the Tool, we collect the following information from prospective Account Creators:

 - A username used to identify yourself on the Tool.
 This need not be your real name.
-It also need not be the same as your Wikipedia username, however, we do also collect your Wikipedia username and associate it with your Tool username (see below).
+It also does not need to be the same as your Wikipedia username, however, we do also collect your Wikipedia username and associate it with your Tool username (see below).
 - A password used to log in to the Tool.
 To protect your information, your password is salted and hashed using the `bcrypt` algorithm before being stored in the Tool's database. **Please use a unique password.
 Do not use a password that you use on any other site, and especially do not use the same password as used on any other Wikimedia project.**